Venus Williams makes her return to Grand Slam tennis at the US Open after 2 years away

-NEW YORK (AP) — Venus Williams has started her first Grand Slam match in two years on Monday night at the U.S. Open, facing 2023 French Open runner-up Karolina Muchova in Arthur Ashe Stadium.
+NEW YORK (AP) — Venus Williams played her first Grand Slam match in two years on Monday night at the U.S. Open, facing 2023 French Open runner-up Karolina Muchova in Arthur Ashe Stadium.

+Williams dropped the opening set 6-3.
+She started slowly, ceding 11 of the initial 13 points and falling behind 2-0.
+With members of the crowd shouting, “Let's go, Venus!” and roaring after her winners, Williams took the next three games to go ahead 3-2, before Muchova grabbed the next four to claim the set.

 At age 45, Williams is the oldest singles player at the hard-court tournament since Renee Richards was 47 in 1981.
 She wasn't exactly easing into things Monday: Muchova, a 29-year-old from the Czech Republic, was seeded 11th in New York and made it to the semifinals there in both 2023 — when she lost to eventual champion Coco Gauff in a match interrupted by a climate protest — and 2024.